Documentation Index

 ✅ Timelines let you model phased rollouts with month-by-month accuracy✅ Use cases without date ranges have zero calculated benefit when the timeline is active

-✅ You can toggle timeline visibility on and off—your entries are saved
+✅ You can toggle timeline visibility for external users—your entries are saved, and calculations stay date-based while those entries exist

 ✅ Internal users can edit; external users can view (if visible)